LucasLarson/ConnectTheDots/.github/pull_request_template.md

 <!-- Put an `x` in all the boxes [x] that apply: -->
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Breaking change (fix or feature that would change existing functionality)

 ### Checklist
 <!-- Put an `x` in only the boxes [x] that apply. -->